LevitatingBusinessMan/rulox/README.md

 The book doesn't cover a ruby implementation, but Ruby is simple enough that I should still be able to follow the instructions for writing `jlox`.

+Edit:
+Couple days in and I discovered Crystal which is objectively far superior than ruby, well I might rewrite it to crystal later.

 Although I tried to stay close to the `jlox` code, some things just look cooler in Ruby, and I am a sucker for good looking code.
 Aside from that I am more into FP than OOP so don't expect too many classes.
 The behavior should be relatively the same though.